5 Ways to Cure Diaper Rash Naturally

 Diaper rash is very unpleasant and uncomfortable for poor little ones to endure.
 Sadly, almost all babies experience diaper rash at one point or another, so avoiding it is almost out of the question.

 Diaper rash is usually caused by bacteria attacking your baby's bottom.
-The bacteria gets there from excessive wetness, which is then held in place by the diaper; allowing the bacteria to grow and form a severe rash.
+The bacteria gets there from excessive wetness, which is then held in place by the diaper; allowing the bacteria to grow and form a severe case of skin irritation, or a rash.
 Other causes of diaper rash include diapers that are too tight and cloth diapers that have not been washed properly.

 If this doesn't work, or if the rash has already progressed fairly far, then you need to look for other options.
-If you don't want to use store bought creams with chemicals in them that you're not sure about, or simply don't want to introduce your baby to so many chemicals, try using some all natural methods first.
+If you don't want to use store bought creams with chemicals in them that you're not sure about, or simply don't want to introduce your baby to a product their skin isn't used to, try using some time tested methods first.

 Do remember, if none of this helps, you may want to consult with your pediatrician about what options you have.
 Your baby's rash might have already progressed too far for conventional methods to work.